Class-leading battery life; Accurate, 8-inch display; Built-in kickstand

 Lenovo's 8-inch Yoga Tab 3 boasts a 15-hour battery life, longer than that of any tablet we've ever tested, although its underpowered processor is much less impressive.

-Whether you like to binge watch Netflix, surf the Web for hours or play Candy Crush all day, the Lenovo Yoga Tab 3 ($169) is like the Energizer Bunny of slates.
+Whether you like to binge watch Netflix, surf the Web for hours or play Candy Crush all day, the Lenovo Yoga Tab 3 ($169) is like the Energizer Bunny of slates, with a price that makes it one of the best cheap tablets.
 It keeps going and going for an astounding 15 hours on a charge, longer than any slate on the market.
 To make media viewing more enjoyable, it also has a kickstand that folds out from the back, and a microSD slot to ensure you have enough content.
 If you want to create some content of your own, there's a clever camera that rotates 180 degrees, so you'll get a full 8 megapixels in front and back.
-The Snapdragon 212 processor and 1GB of RAM can make things laggy at times, but overall this is a good deal.
+The Snapdragon 212 processor and 1GB of RAM can make things laggy at times, but if longevity is your priority, you'll agree that this is one of the best tablets.

 The Yoga Tab 3 continues to feature a tubelike structure on one edge, which results in a chunkier design than that of other 8-inch slates.
 But this layout also has some benefits.
 The cylinder makes the tablet easy to grip and houses a massive, 6200-mAh battery.
 The front features a glossy, black, plastic bezel around the 8-inch screen.
 The back is wrapped in a dark-gray, textured plastic, while a gunmetal finish adorns the aluminum grip and folding kickstand.